RESP – River Eden Development Project

 • where invasive plant species are and how best to deal with them.

-The survey work will help to decide which projects will have the most impact and we will then seek further funding to carry them out.
+The survey work is designed to help decide which projects will have the most impact and support conversations with landowners about promoting habitat improvements.
+Our aim is to secure further funding to carry out any agreed improvements.
 This could be a source-to-sea strategy to control INNS, planting trees for shade to keep water cooler or helping to stabilise banks and prevent erosion.

-We will work in partnership with landowners and land managers as well as residents, local businesses, public bodies and expert organisations everyone with a stake in a healthy river.
+Working in partnership is key: with landowners and land managers as well as residents, local businesses, public bodies and expert organisations – everyone with a stake in a healthy river.

 nature restoration fund logos